 See Related: How to Start Investing in Women

 Renewable energy credits are not necessarily a source of capital but rather help reinforce the demand for sustainable investing.
 These can be bought as either direct investments in solar panel systems or to offset your home’s carbon impact by utilizing types of power generated elsewhere.

 There are many different types of financing out there, but not all types are equal – some require you to have specialized knowledge or skills that most people don’t possess.

 However, if you’re curious about the environmental benefits or you are passionate about investing in companies that perpetuate these types of financial resources, you’re in the right place.

-If you’re curious about the environmental benefits or you are passionate about investing in companies that perpetuate these types of financial resources, join our newsletter!
+If you’re curious about the environmental benefits or are passionate about investing in companies that perpetuate these financial resources, join our newsletter!
 We’ll send regular updates on how we can help you or your business can succeed with sustainable solutions.

 See Related: Ways to Start Investing in Vertical Farming